JhossePaul/pysetl/docs/source/configuration.rst

-This configuration will be passed to a :class:`pysetl.storage.connector.Connector` and thus is relevant to avoid any unexpected behaviour restricting the available values passed to our arguments.
+This configuration will be passed to a :class:`pysetl.storage.connector.Connector` and thus is relevant to avoid any unexpected behavior restricting the available values passed to our arguments.
 PySetl provides some default enums in :mod:`pysetl.enums` to achieve this.

 |config_diagram|